ateucher/lutz/README.md

 # A POSIXct date-time object
 tz_offset(Sys.time())
-#> Warning: You supplied an object of class POSIXct that does not have a
+#> Warning: You supplied an object of class POSIXct that does not have a time zone
-#> timezone attribute, and did not specify one inthe 'tz' argument.
-Defaulting
+#> attribute, and did not specify one inthe 'tz' argument.
+Defaulting to current
-#> to current (America/Vancouver).
+#> (America/Vancouver).
 #>             tz_name           date_time zone is_dst utc_offset_h
-#> 1 America/Vancouver 2019-07-13 15:49:18  PDT   TRUE           -7
+#> 1 America/Vancouver 2020-05-11 12:36:18  PDT   TRUE           -7
 ```

 ### `tz_list()`